 Last reported date (UTC).
 This parameter shows the date and time a specific virtual machine’s presence was reported to the server;

 Parallels Desktop Version.
-This shows the major version number of the Parallels Desktop installation used to run a particular virtual machine.
+This shows the major version number of the Parallels Desktop installation used to run a specific virtual machine.
 This may help you identify installations that have failed to upgrade to a newer, better version of Parallels Desktop;

 Parallels Tools Version.
 Using this parameter, you can, for example, identify the machines in your organization that either do not have Parallels Tools installed or use an outdated version;